FREE SHIPPING ON ORDERS OF $25 OR MORE! - U.S. SHIPPING ONLY

 Using metal snips (these are from the craft store) cut out the shape of your metal backing.
 Cut just inside the mark you made so that the triangle will fit on the back without overlapping the sides.

 FYI - this metal is sharp and will cut you.
-It is advisable to wear protective gloves and eye-ware.
+It is advisable to wear protective gloves and protective eyewear.

 Press your metal onto the glue and use weight to help hold into place.
 Allow the glue to dry a few hours.